 An Introduction to Newport Roman Villa

 Discovered in 1926 when the owner of a nearby house dug foundations for a garage, subsequent excavations revealed extensive remains of a late Romano-British farmhouse built around 280 AD.
 The well-preserved remains at Newport Roman Villa provide a fascinating insight into country life in third century Britain.
 The Villa has a superb bath suite with, under floor heating and remnants of mosaic floors.
 Sections of the Villa have been reconstructed to illustrate the building materials used; you can peep into a Roman kitchen and see preparations for a Roman feast.
 Discover the plants Romans would have used in the beautiful herb garden.

 You can find out more about the Roman occupation of the Isle of Wight by exploring the exhibition area, which displays artefacts found throughout the Isle of Wight.
-For more information about your visit see our 'Visitor Information' page or 'FAQs'.
+You can also take a 360° virtual tour of the villa on Google Maps.